 The TrimStyle's bikini trimmer uses one AAA battery and has three adjustable settings -- or you can remove the guard entirely for a very close trim.
 The trimmer isn't meant to take you down to bare skin; its aim is to keep hair short and tidy, and users say it does that very well, without pinching or pulling hair.

 Also, the trimmer sometimes clogs up with hair or stops working entirely, and changing the batteries doesn't always fix the problem.
-And although the trimmer is supposed to be waterproof, some users say theirs rusted after they used it in the shower for a while.
-Still, the vast majority of owners are extremely pleased, awarding the Schick Hydro Silk TrimStyle 4.4 out of 5 stars in thousands of reviews at Amazon.com, Target.com and Walmart.com.
-And at about $14, many women consider the TrimStyle to be well worth the price -- even if they have to replace it every few months.
+Although the trimmer is supposed to be waterproof, some users say theirs rusted after they used it in the shower for a while.
+Still, the vast majority of owners are extremely pleased, awarding the Schick Hydro Silk TrimStyle more than 4 out of 5 stars in thousands of reviews at Amazon.com, Target.com and Walmart.com.
+And at about $13, many women consider the TrimStyle to be well worth the price -- even if they have to replace it every few months.